Bpoole908/Qreg/README.md

-**Code is currently is not runnable as it is missing the environment conda file which contains forked repositories that would violate the double-blind review process**
+**Code is currently not runnable as it is missing the environment conda file which contains forked repositories that would violate the double-blind review process.
+However, the core code for the algorithms is included.**

 # Code Structure